akshatshaw/LLM_txt_DETECTING/README.md

 to label the essays as either human- or AI-generated.
 The dataset given to us in this competition is highly skewed towards one label.
 The original dataset only contains 3 LLM-generated text and 1375 human-generated samples.<br><br>
-• To tackle this problem, we have to use an external dataset.
+• To tackle this problem, we have to use an external dataset, or we can use API to generate essays by LLMs.
 Thankfully, we don’t have to do this step on our own; many have uploaded datasets containing balanced labels.
-Here is the link to the dataset that I have used Dataset.<br><br>
+Here is the link to the dataset that I have used [Dataset](https://www.kaggle.com/datasets/dsluciano/daigt-one-place-all-data).<br><br>
 • Collecting data through human effort can be time-consuming and financially impractical for larger datasets.
 An alternative strategy involves extracting text directly from human-authored sources, such as websites and scholarly articles.<br><br>